DLC86/NAM-Oversampler/README.md

 ## How to use oversampling

-Click on the logo in the upper-left corner, the Oversampling menu will appear and provide these options:
+Click on the logo in the upper-left corner, the Oversampling menu will appear and provide these options, for both realtime usage and offliine rendering:

 - OFF
 - 2x